tytydraco/yessleep/out/If_you_are_called_to_work_in_a_circus_as_a_precaution_do_not_accept_Part_1.md

 I turned to leave, "seriously, an abandoned circus/park, calling for someone who no one would miss if he mysteriously disappeared, no one would press charges, how stupid was I, I'll never fall for that again-"

-- Where are you going? a voice behind me said.
+*Where are you going? a voice behind me said*

-I got scared and turned around abruptly.
+*got scared and turned around abruptly.*

-- Hi, I didn't see anyone so I was leaving, I thought I was in the wrong place maybe.
-I laughed nervously.
+*Hi, I didn't see anyone so I was leaving, I thought I was in the wrong place maybe.
+I laughed nervously.*

-- You're in the right place, you must be the new handyman, right?
+*You're in the right place, you must be the new handyman, right?*

-- Yes, it's me.
+*Yes, it's me.*

-- Come on, I'll show you around.
+*Come on, I'll show you around.*

 We walked while he explained some things about the park to me, I felt stupid after he explained everything to me, he said that the circus opens in the morning and stays open until 8pm and if there's anything to fix I'll be informed so I can fix it before the next morning, so everything is in order and the circus can operate normally the next morning.